Uru people: Reed island construction

-Food is classically cooked in pots by means of pottery stoves; these are placed on flat stones to prevent the flammable reed islands from catching fire.
-To relieve themselves, tiny 'outhouse' islands are placed near the main islands with simple toilets installed in them.
+Food is classically cooked in pots on pottery stoves; these are placed on flat stones to prevent the flammable reed islands from catching fire.
+To relieve themselves, tiny "outhouse" islands are placed near the main islands with simple toilets installed in them.
 The ground root absorbs the waste.

-Most islands feature a standardized shower building with tiles roofs, water heating cells and a hot water boiler to allow for warm showers.
+Most islands feature a standardized shower building with tile roofs, water heating cells and a hot water boiler to allow for warm showers.